 Most gas-fired systems require dry and oil-free gas.
-Filtration system designs accommodate these specifications.
+Process filter designs accommodate these specifications.
 Maximum allowable differential pressure sets the final size of a filtration system to ensure gas face velocity does not generate too much too noise.

 It is useful to group filters according to their general design: bag filters which aggregate particles internally, cartridge filters which generally collect debris externally, and media filters.

 Cartridge filters remove solid particles that may cause damage to the product’s operating system.
 Debris can collect on the surface or through the entire thickness of the filter.
-Cartridge filters are typically procured in two parts: the housing which holds the cartridge in place and the cartridge itself, which is replaceable.
+Specification of cartridge filters typically occurs in two parts: the housing which holds the cartridge in place and the replaceable cartridge.

 The cartridge housing is typically made of stainless steel or carbon steel.
-Filter cartridges are usually made of thin materials like papers, woven wire, and cloth.
-Filters are typically designed to be disposable but may have a cleaning system for difficult to access applications.
+Filter cartridges usually comprise of thin materials like papers, woven wire, and cloth.
+These filters typically require routine disposal and replacement but may have a cleaning system for difficult to access applications.

 Bag filters purified gas or liquids.
 Dust-laden gas or liquid enters the filter and dust cake/sediment collects in the bags.
 Typical material of construction is felt and nylon mesh.
 Bag filters provide low operating cost and good applicability to small batch operations.

 Bag filters produce less solid waste than cartridge filters which makes them a strong choice for applications where minimization of solid waste is important.
-These filters are generally not designed for replacement upon clogging, as their design usually allows for cleaning via mechanical shaking or backwashing.
+Filters generally do not require replacement upon clogging.
+Rather, their design allows for cleaning via mechanical shaking or backwashing.
 Common industrial applications for bag filters are for coolants, cleaning fluids, and chemical purification.

 Media filters use glass, carbon, sand, biomaterial, or other specially designed products to remove impurities from a fluid.
 The filter media may be either unactivated (no pre-processing treatment) or activated.
-Activation is the process of optimizing process media to filter media contact, which can be done thermally or chemically.
+Filter activation occurs thermally or chemically.
+The activation process optimizes process media to filter media contact.
 Thermal activation increases the temperature to create steam, opening the pores of the filter media.
 Chemical activation uses a strong base, acid, or salt in conjunction with heat to initiate activation.